aws-samples/data-perimeter-policy-examples/service_control_policies/README.md

 * [Amazon WorkSpaces image](https://docs.aws.amazon.com/workspaces/latest/adminguide/share-custom-image.html): You can share custom WorkSpaces images with other accounts with the `UpdateWorkspaceImagePermission` API.
 * [Amazon CloudWatch sink](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Unified-Cross-Account.html): You can share observability data with other accounts with the `CreateLink` API.
 * [AWS Service Catalog portfolio](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/catalogs_portfolios_sharing.html): AWS Service Catalog portfolios can be shared with other AWS accounts with the `CreatePortfolioShare` API.
 * [AWS Config aggregator](https://docs.aws.amazon.com/config/latest/developerguide/aggregate-data.html): The `PutConfigurationAggregator` API allows you to select another account to add to your AWS Config aggregator.
+Additionally, the `PutAggregationAuthorization` API allows you to authorize another account to collect data from your account.
 * [AWS Fault Injection experiment template](https://docs.aws.amazon.com/fis/latest/userguide/multi-account.html): You create a multi-account experiment template by specifying other accounts with the `CreateTargetAccountConfiguration` API.
 * [AWS Global Accelerator attachment](https://docs.aws.amazon.com/global-accelerator/latest/dg/cross-account-resources.create-attachment.html): You can add a resource from another account as an endpoint for an accelerator with the `CreateCrossAccountAttachment` API.
 * [AWS Cloud9 shared environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/share-environment.html): You can share AWS Cloud9 development environment with users from other accounts with the `CreateEnvironmentMembership` API.